nason/bridgely-api/readme.md

 2. Add application configuration variables here, as shown below:
   <tt>TWILIO_SID: "123abc"</tt>
   <tt>TWILIO_AUTH_TOKEN: "abc123"</tt>
+  <tt>TWILIO_APP_SID: "a1b2c3"</tt>
+  * Note: you will need to create a Twilio app with the SMS status and SMS inbound URLs configured to point to your deployment.

-  * Note: you can group these in test, development, and production if you need
+  * You can group these envirionments in test, development, and production if you need

 ### Ruby version
 2.0.0